lonelycoder306/plox/docs/Instructions.md

 3. GetFile
     * This is used with user-owned Lox files.
     * Passing non-Lox files will raise an error.
-    * The relative path to the file must be passed.
+    * The path to the file must be passed.
     * Example: ```GetFile "FileDir/Example.lox";```.

 ### IO